 Standing high on the banks of the river Narmada, the marble rocks are considered to be emblematic of the region’s ancient geology.
 These look like limestone rocks and tint of white-grey color which could be due to the higher amount of the magnesium which also gives it soapstone texture.
 Some of the best activities that one can perform around the place is boating between cliffs.

 Image Courtesy: Best Escape Holidays

 Next in our list natural wonders of India is Sangetsar Lake.
 This spellbinding beauty is perched on the high- altitude.
 This natural beauty is known to be Sho-Nga-seir by its locals, which was inspired by the Shok-Tsen village.
 It was later converted into the lake because of the 1971 earthquake.
-Another fact that makes these lakes of the top natural wonders of India is that after the earthquake the dead trees emerged from the water which gives it a haunted look.
+Another fact that makes these lakes of the top natural beauties of India is that after the earthquake the dead trees emerged from the water which gives it a haunted look.
 In case you are planning to visit the lake, you would have to take the permission from District Commissioner’s (DC) office at Tawang.

 9. Hide and Seek Beach- Chandipur, Odissa

 Located in the Balasore district, Orissa, the Hide and Seek beach is home to unusual phenomena.
 Every day like all the sea it recedes, and suddenly it disappears for some time.
 Due to this reason the, beach also has rare specifies such as red crab and horseshoe.
 What could be calmer than walking on the sea bed and watching the unique phenomena?

 You might like: Top Destinations for Bungee Jumping in India